asseph/React-Go-boilerplate/README.md

-# Golang / React template
+# Golang / React boilerplate

 This is a super slim starter kit for an app with a Golang backend (in the `backend` directory) and a React-based frontend (in the `frontend`) directory.
 In a nutshell: